cgwire/kitsu/docs/getting-started-production/README.md

 ![Add tasks button](../img/getting-started/add_tasks_asset.png)

 A new window will
-open and on the list under **Type** you can choose the task you need to add.
+open, and on the list, under ** type**, you can choose the task you need to add.
-You can also choose if you want to create tasks for **the project**, validate it by **Confirm** button.
+You can also choose to create tasks for **the project** and validate it by the **Confirm** button.

 ![Add task to an asset](../img/getting-started/add_task.png)

 You can choose to create tasks only for filtered elements.
-For exemple you want to create **Rigg** tasks only for the characters.
+For example, you want to create **Rigg** tasks only for the characters.

-You need to type **Characters** on the search bar on the asset global page.
+You need to type **Characters** on the search bar on the global asset page.

 ![Characters filtered](../img/getting-started/chara_filtered.png)